borntofrappe/fullstack-d3/README.md

 ### Bar Chart

-The first interactive example is based on a bar chart, and I decided to use the visualization created for the third chapter, _03 Bar Charts_, as a basis.
+The first interactive example is based on a bar chart, and I decided to use the visualization created for the third chapter, `03 Bar Charts`, as a basis.

 #### Stylesheet

-The visualization is first updated with a stylesheet, which includes a first type of interaction through the `:hover` pseudo class.
+The visualization is first updated in the stylesheet, which includes a first type of interaction through the `:hover` pseudo class.

 ```css
 svg rect:hover {